Hike Oregon

 Terrain difficulty: Easy to moderate (the trail is very dusty due to a fire that burned this area a few years ago.
 There are no rocks or roots until you begin your short climb up to Golden Lake.
 There is no exposure).

-Trail usage: Moderate on weekends, very low on weekdays
+Trail usage: Moderate on weekends, low on weekdays

 Where to set up your tent: Golden Lake (there are plenty of different places you can set up your tent near Golden Lake.
 Do not camp on the meadow as it is very fragile).